 Give your document a title and choose an output format.
 The Engine option allows you to select a different way to render documents.
 By default, it uses Knitr, the same rendering tool used by R Markdown.
-The Use visual markdown editor provides an interface that looks more like Microsoft Word, but it can be finicky.
+The Use visual markdown editor option provides an interface that looks more like Microsoft Word, but it can be finicky, so we won’t cover it here.

 The resulting Quarto document should contain default content, as do R Markdown documents: